When we get real with people, money enters in the picture.

-Because each of us has a unique approach to money, informed by lots of things.
+Because each of us has a unique approach to “doing money”.

 Sometimes we’re aware of it, sometimes we’re not.
 Usually it only matters to us when we’re trying to make a positive personal change or are experiencing rough financial times.
 But, our approach to money also stands out when we want to do things like: